F-I-D-O/Manuals/manuals/Programming/C++/C++ Debugging and Profiling.md

 ## CPU Profiling

+### Visual Studio
+In visual studio:

+1. Run the program and either wait for breakpoint hit or manually pause the execution
+2. In `Diagnostic Tools` tab, hit the `Enable CPU Profiling` button
+3. Unpause the execution
+4. Pause the execution again, the profiler results covering the period between resume and pause should be available

 ### CLion
 [documentation](https://www.jetbrains.com/help/clion/cpu-profiler.html)

+TL;DR: The profiler does not work in WSL.

 CLion profiler is based on the [`perf`](https://perf.wiki.kernel.org/index.php/Main_Page) tool and therefore it is available only on Linux (and WSL).

+Currently I have a problem with the profiler: after clicking the buytton to stop profiling and show the results, the profiler window just shows a message `No profiler data`.
+[Clion issue](https://youtrack.jetbrains.com/issue/CPP-15328/No-profiler-data).

+#### Old CLion WSL issue
 However, in WSL, [currently the profiler does not work](https://youtrack.jetbrains.com/issue/CPP-41239/Cannot-run-Perf-profiler-in-WSL) (the profiler immediatelly terminates with an unknown error).
 Fortunatelly, there is a workaround (described in [another issue](https://youtrack.jetbrains.com/issue/CPP-40742/Profiling-doesnt-work-in-WSL)):
 - open the Clion registry: `Help` -> `Find Action` -> `Registry`
 - disable the `wsl.use.remote.agent.for.launch.processes` option